xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_supported_plugins_ARM_CPU.rst

 The Arm® CPU plugin is developed in order to enable deep neural networks inference on Arm® CPU, using `Compute Library <https://github.com/ARM-software/ComputeLibrary>`__ as a backend.

-.. note:: Note that this is a community-level add-on to OpenVINO™.
-Intel® welcomes community participation in the OpenVINO™ ecosystem and technical questions on community forums as well as code contributions are welcome.
-However, this component has not undergone full release validation or qualification from Intel®, and no official support is offered.
+.. note:: This is a community-level add-on to OpenVINO™.
+Intel® welcomes community participation in the OpenVINO™ ecosystem, technical questions and code contributions on community forums.
+However, this component has not undergone full release validation or qualification from Intel®, hence no official support is offered.

-The Arm® CPU plugin is not a part of the Intel® Distribution of OpenVINO™ toolkit and is not distributed in pre-built form.
-To use the plugin, it should be built from source code.
-Plugin build procedure is described on page `How to build Arm® CPU plugin <https://github.com/openvinotoolkit/openvino_contrib/wiki/How-to-build-ARM-CPU-plugin>`__.
+The Arm® CPU plugin is not a part of the Intel® Distribution of OpenVINO™ toolkit and is not distributed in the pre-built form.
+The plugin should be built from the source code for use.
+Plugin build procedure is described in `How to build Arm® CPU plugin <https://github.com/openvinotoolkit/openvino_contrib/wiki/How-to-build-ARM-CPU-plugin>`__ guide.

-The set of supported layers is defined on `Operation set specification <https://github.com/openvinotoolkit/openvino_contrib/wiki/ARM-plugin-operation-set-specification>`__.
+The set of supported layers is defined on the `Op-set specification page <https://github.com/openvinotoolkit/openvino_contrib/wiki/ARM-plugin-operation-set-specification>`__.

-Supported inference data types
+Supported Inference Data Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Arm® CPU plugin supports the following data types as inference precision of internal primitives: